Everything you need to know about data collection

 Conclusion

 Finally, it is understood that the data collection strategy model is changing.
 The important thing is to anticipate these changes.
-By opting for the model that is most advantageous for you, but also and above all your users.
+By opting for the model that is most advantageous for you, but also and above all for your users.
 Zero party data collection is seen as the most promising solution.
+Because it is above all a contract of trust between a company and its customers.